Pilot (Modern Family): Plot

-Back at the Dunphy residence, Haley has invited Dylan (Reid Ewing), a senior boy from her high school, over.
+Back at the Dunphy residence, Haley has invited Dylan, a senior boy from her high school, over.
 Claire instructs Phil to "scare him", but Phil hurts his back in the process, and Dylan is forced to carry Phil to the couch.
 Haley brings her boyfriend upstairs and grows annoyed when Claire constantly checks on them.
 Haley goes downstairs to complain to Phil, who is preparing to shoot Luke against his will.
 Phil though, accidentally shoots Luke, Dylan, and then himself.

 After the soccer game, Jay is mistaken for a mall walker so he decides to buy some 'hip' new clothes.
 Meanwhile, Manny reads a poem to the sixteen-year-old and is crushed when she says she has a boyfriend.

-The last scene is at Mitchell and Cameron's house where Lily is going to be introduced to the rest of the family and is revealed for the first time that all the characters are related; Jay is Mitchell & Claire's father.
+The last scene is at Mitchell and Cameron's house where Lily is going to be introduced to the rest of the family and it's revealed for the first time that all the characters are related; Jay is Mitchell & Claire's father.
 Before Lily is introduced, Jay, who is unsure if Mitchell and Cameron are ready for fatherhood, suggests that if they are bored, they should get a dog.
 Cameron enters, holding Lily aloft before the family while "Circle of Life" from The Lion King plays.
 Eventually, the whole family accepts the adoption and welcomes Lily as part of their family.